The Importance of Key Stage 3

 Progress Ladders are an integral part of teaching across Key Stage 3 and are used at the end of each module to enter a summative level for pupils.
 Our main aim when using Progress Ladders is to help pupils understand where they are, where they want to be and what they need to do to get there.

-As a strategy to monitor progress and differentiate materials for pupils we ask staff to breakdown their assessment by using an a, b or c.
-This indicates the level of differentiation or scaffolding required to enable a pupil to work within the criteria of the given level.
-We break this down in the following way:
+As a strategy to monitor progress and support pupils with appropriate differentiation we ask staff to breakdown their assessment by using an a, b, or c.
+This indicates how well a pupil is attaining within the STM stage.
+This is broken down in the following way.

-As scaffolding is removed the sub-level awarded changes.
-When the class moves to a new topic, especially if it is one that is unfamiliar to the pupils, then it would not be unexpected for pupils who were autonomous in a level to require some scaffolding to get started, however it would be expected that pupils would return to autonomy very quickly.
+As a pupil requires less scaffolding and becomes more confident at each level the sub-level changes.
+When a class moves onto a new topic or skill, especially if it is one that is unfamiliar to the pupils, then it would not be unexpected for pupils to require some scaffolding to access a level, before they quickly become more secure or stronger at that level.

 There is an intrinsic link between departmental Progress Ladders and their curriculum planning ensuring that pupils are taught the precise skills they need to make rapid and sustained progress.